 Find your first "6 hours → 40 minutes" win.

 You have repetitive, time-consuming work hiding in plain sight: proposals, intake, reporting, client follow-up.
-AI can already handle 80%+ of it.
+AI can already handle most of it.
 Identify the bottleneck that hurts most and automate it this month, not "someday."

-Make AI know your business, not just generic answers.
+Make AI know your business.

 You don't need to have it figured out.